 The third influence Liefeld had was through Image Comics, a key source of some of the Age's most influential content, founded in 1992 following a dispute between seven of Marvel's top artists (including Liefeld) over creator's rights.
-Image, founded on the principle that creators were entirely in control of their own product, was entirely free of the Comics Code, and with some of the most popular creators of the time on board, they became known for two things: comics that relied heavily on sex and violence, and comics that sold like wildfire.
+Image, founded on the principle that creators were entirely in control of their own product, was entirely free of the Comics Code, and with some of the most popular creators of the time on board, they became known for two things: comics that relied heavily on sex and violence, and comics that sold like wildfire (they soon became known for a third thing, books which where chronically late, which again will become important in the next phase).
 Naturally, the success of Image prompted the other companies to sit up, take notice, and try their hardest to catch the same lightning.

 Marvel was also actively trying out new concepts and characters, giving them their own series, including New Warriors, Sleepwalker, Slingers, Darkhawk, and Thunderstrike.
 Sadly, all of these titles would eventually be canceled, although they all had their own merits and cult followings.

-The decade and resulting material has been hotly contested by fans with regards to its quality.
-Certainly, the age produced a lot of widely-acclaimed and notable works, both affiliated with the mainstream universes and the independents — such as The Maxx, Static, Sin City, The Infinity Gauntlet, Hellboy, Neil Gaiman's The Sandman (1989), Grant Morrison's runs on Doom Patrol and Animal Man, Todd McFarlane's Spawn, Erik Larsen's The Savage Dragon'', etc. At their best, creators were using the new lack of constraints to transcend the old limitations and develop stories that were interesting, imaginative, complex and mature, embracing the possibilities of the medium and going beyond the traditional literature in the process.
+The decade and the resulting material has been hotly contested by fans with regards to its quality.
+Certainly, the age produced a lot of widely-acclaimed and notable works, both affiliated with the mainstream universes and the independents — such as The Maxx, Static, Sin City, The Infinity Gauntlet, Hellboy, Neil Gaiman's The Sandman (1989), Grant Morrison's runs on Doom Patrol and Animal Man, Todd McFarlane's Spawn, Erik Larsen's The Savage Dragon, etc. At their best, creators were using the new lack of constraints to transcend the old limitations and develop stories that were interesting, imaginative, complex and mature, embracing the possibilities of the medium and going beyond the traditional literature in the process.
 Many genuine classics have their origins in the moods and tones of the era.